 The Function of a Paragraph

-Essays and other written texts are divided into paragraphs as a means of helping readers to follow a plot or the flow of an argument.
-Usually, it is best if paragraphs are not overly long (as a rule, over three-quarters of a page is possibly too much) or overly short (e.g., a sentence or two is probably not sufficiently informative).
-It makes sense to begin a new paragraph when presenting a new point or idea that contrasts with a previous one, or to discuss a separate but related point or idea.
+Essays and other written texts are divided into paragraphs to help readers follow a plot or the flow of an argument.
+Usually, it is best if paragraphs are not overly long; as a rule, more than three-quarters of a page is possibly too much.
+Conversely, overly short paragraphs (e.g., a sentence or two) are probably not informative enough.
+It makes sense to begin a new paragraph when presenting a new point or idea that contrasts with a previous one or to discuss a separate but related point or idea.

 The following are a few suggestions on how to plan the purpose of a paragraph